Sorry - cannot display this picture in this browser, it is a view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 (Perhaps seven readers could each share: 1-6, 7-11, 12-16, 17-24, 25-28, 29-34, and 35-40)

 It is obvious that in this chapter Paul is answering specific questions (Now for the matters you wrote about v1) it is also obvious that he was not married when he wrote this letter (v8).
-It is also apparent that his mind is still concerned with the whole problem of sexual immorality within the Church at Corinth (v2).
-So his reply seems more concerned with the sexual side to marriage instead of the true love between Husband and Wife.
+It is also apparent that his mind is still concerned with the whole problem of sexual immorality within the church at Corinth (v2).
+So his reply seems more concerned with the sexual side to marriage instead of the deep love between husband and wife.

 So in verses 2, 9 and possibly 36, Paul encourages marriage – and obviously sex within marriage – as the best solution.
 And for those who are married, to not deny their partner normal sexual relations (v 3-5).